surbas/pg2kinesis/README.rst

 publishing inherent to the design of the program.
 Changes are first peeked from the replication slot and published to Kinesis.
-Once Kinesis successfully recieves a batch of records, we advance the `xmin <https://www.postgresql.org/docs/9.4/static/catalog-pg-replication-slots.html>`_ of the slot, thereby telling postgres it is safe to reclaim the space taken by the wal logs.
+Once Kinesis successfully recieves a batch of records, we advance the `xmin <https://www.postgresql.org/docs/9.4/static/catalog-pg-replication-slots.html>`_ of the slot, thereby telling postgres it is safe to reclaim the space taken by the WAL.
 As is always the case with logical replication slots, unacknowledged data on the slot will consume disk on the database until it is read.

 There are other utilities that do similar things, often by injecting a C library into Postgres to do data transformations in place.
 Unfortunately these approaches are not suitable for managed databases like AWS' RDS where support for various plugins is limited and ultimately determined by the hosting provider.
 We specifically created pg2kinesis to make use of logical decoding on `Amazon's RDS for PostgreSQL <https://aws.amazon.com/rds/postgresql/>`_.
-Amazon only supports logical decoding if you use the built in `test_decoding <https://www.postgresql.org/docs/9.4/static/test-decoding.html>`_ output plugin.
-What is special about our utility is it takes the output of the test_decoding plugin, transforms it based on a formatter you can define, guarantees publishing to a Kinesis stream in *transaction commit time order* and with a guarantees that *no data will be lost*.
+Amazon supports logical decoding with either the `test_decoding <https://www.postgresql.org/docs/9.4/static/test-decoding.html>`_ or `wal2json <https://aws.amazon.com/about-aws/whats-new/2017/07/amazon-rds-for-postgresql-supports-new-minor-versions-9-6-3-and-9-5-7-and-9-4-12-and-9-3-17/>`_
+output plugins.
+This utility takes the output of either plugin, transforms it based on a formatter you can define, guarantees publishing to a Kinesis stream in *transaction commit time order* and with a guarantee that *no data will be lost*.

 Installation
 ------------